IndionicHost/Bug-report/README.md

-# Indionichost Bug Report Repository
+# IndionicHost Bug Report Repository

 Welcome to the indionichost bug report repository!
 We appreciate your help in identifying and reporting issues with our service.